Flamenco/stackeditpro/Grav Connector.md

 Each imported site will sync to all of your workspace devices;
 You can download the site on one device and then edit it from any other device synced to that workspace.

-When you are done editing, push your changes back to Grav.
+When you are done editing, push your changes back to Grav from any device.

 # Grav Website Structure
 Grav websites have a directory for each web page.
 The directory name is the page name, and it contains a markdown file for the page content.
 The markdown file filename determines the content template used for rendering the page, and not the page name.